chorman0773/CXX-Papers/std_error_function.md

 ```

 Without std::compiler_error, the error is only reported at runtime (if possibility evaluated at runtime). std::compiler_error allows a meaningful error to be reported at compile time, to reduce runtime errors.
-This is a generally trivial example.
+This is a generally trivial example, and can be solved by making sqrtm2 `constexpr` or `constinit` (with a less customizable error message).

 ### Motivating Example 2